nunit/nunit.github.io/_posts/2023-01-28-celebrating-charlie-poole.md

 ## A Place for You to Say Thanks

 Has NUnit helped your project or helped you in your career?
 We'd love to hear some of these stories as a way of showing Charlie the impact he's had.
-You can add your story to the discussion at x
+[You can add your story to the discussion here](https://github.com/nunit/nunit/discussions/4283).

 ## Announcing `Assert.Charlie()` – Permanently Celebrating Charlie's Work